 Exercise and play are an essential part of this training.

-As said earlier, the Beauce is a large dog about 70 to 110 pounds in weight.
-He has a short, double coat which is easy to brush.
-So, you don’t have to worry too much about his grooming.
-He only requires some basic care.
+As said earlier, the Beauce is a large dog, about 70 to 110 pounds.
+He has a short, double coat, which is easy to brush.
+So you don’t have to worry too much about his grooming.
+He only requires some primary care.
+He is also a good-looking dog, tall and proud.
+His smooth coat is either black and tan or gray, black and tan, referred to as clown.

-For this reason, it is important to get a genetic health checking done before buying a puppy from a breeder.
-Ask the breeder for proof that the puppy’s parents have been cleared by OFA and/or PennHIP.
+For this reason, getting a genetic health check is essential before buying a puppy from a breeder.
+Ask the breeder for proof that OFA and PennHIP have cleared the puppy’s parents.

 I own a because I needed a new service dog, and once I got my service dog I decided to get her into everything else that they’re capable of doing.
 So we herd weekly, we’ve been dock diving, we hike a lot, we do tricks.
 She’s an advanced trick dog.
 We travel all over.
 I can literally do anything with this dog.